 Tobey List is the VP of Current Programming for the Intellectual Property Corporation.

 Most recently, List served as the Interim Director of Current Programming at Fullscreen, supervising all greenlit unscripted and scripted series.
 Prior to that, she spent four years as Director of Original Programming for Pivot, Participant Media’s cable channel.
 In that role, she oversaw Pivot’s docu-series, special event programming and the nightly live show TakePart Live.
 She served as an EP for The Peabody Awards, and The Operatives, and worked on various unscripted original development projects and series including Truth and Power, and Secret Lives of Americans.

 List has also produced documentary, live event and digital programming including Al Gore’s 24 Hours of Climate Reality, courses for Masterclass, the award-winning magazine series NOVA ScienceNow, Lidia Celebrates America, the Emmy-nominated web series Secret Life of Scientists, and the feature documentary No Impact Man, an official selection of the 2009 Sundance Film Festival.
 She began her career at PBS, managing high-priority documentary series.

-Alecia Ashby is the Director of Production at The Intellectual Property Corporation.
+Alecia Ashby is the Vice President of Production at The Intellectual Property Corporation.

 In this role, Alecia oversees the production of multiple series, pilots, development steps, and digital projects for various cable networks and streaming services.